 Singapore's Long-Term Low-Emissions Development Strategy

 b.
-Adoption of advanced low-carbon technologies, e.g. carbon capture, utilisation and storage (CCUS), and use of low-carbon fuels; and
+Investing in low-carbon technologies, e.g. carbon capture, utilisation and storage (CCUS), and use of low-carbon fuels;

 c.
-Effective international collaboration, e.g. international climate action, regional power grids, market-based mechanisms.
+Pursuing effective international cooperation, e.g. international climate action, regional power grids, market-based mechanisms; and

 d.
 Adopting low-carbon practices, e.g. greener commutes with cleaner vehicles and Walk-Cycle-Ride.

 These thrusts are supported by Singapore’s revised carbon tax, as a key enabler of this transition.